parksmojo/startup/notes.md

 | startsWith()  | True if the string has a given prefix                        |
 | endsWith()    | True if the string has a given suffix                        |
 | toLowerCase() | Converts all characters to lowercase                         |

+### Node.js and Express
+- middleware works between the static files and the web